reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

 Chapter and section headers are created by underlining the section title with one of the below punctuation characters.
-This must be EXACTLY as long as the text line or there will be a github error message:
+This must be EXACTLY as long as the text line or there will be a Github error message:

 Here is an example of a chapter title::

   *************
   Chapter Title
   *************

 Include one line of whitespace below the last line of asterisks or it won't work.